wizzdev-pl/iot-starter/terraform/README.md

 the following steps are necessary when first establishing a cloud architecture:
 1. Go to AWS console.
 2. Choose IoT Core service from the menu.
-3. Select  Act/Rules and then choose existed rule on "Edit".
+3. Select  Act/Rules and then choose the existing rule on "Edit".
 4. Change SQL version to another, then save.
-After that restore back first value and save again.
+After that, restore the first value and save again.

 The above steps are primarily needed when the readings sent to AWS do not appear in the visualization

 ## Troubleshooting
-If any problems occurs, please rerun terraform.
+If any problems occur, please rerun terraform.
 Another solution to deal with errors is to destroy terraform and build again.

 ## Additional information and help
 ### Obtaining `ACCESS_CODE` and `SECRET_CODE` from the AWS
-You need to gain programmatic access to your AWS account from computer if you want to automatically build your infrastructure with terraform.
+You need to gain programmatic access to your AWS account from the computer if you want to automatically build your infrastructure with terraform.
 To do that:
 1. Go to: https://aws.amazon.com/console/ > IAM service (Identity and Access Management) > Users.
 2. Find your name and click on it.
-You should be redirected to details view of your account.
+You should be redirected to a detailed view of your account.
 3. Switch to "Security credentials tabs".
-4. Click on "Create access key" button.
+4. Click on the "Create access key" button.
-5. Remember both keys because secret key will not be able to get the secret key from AWS system.
+5. Remember both keys because the secret key will not be able to get the secret key from AWS system.